Portugal–United Kingdom relations: Colonisation of Britain and Portugal in China

 In 1557 and 1842, and in 1898, Britain and Portugal established Hong Kong and Macau on both sides of the Pearl River Estuary along the coast of Guangdong Province.
 Today, Hong Kong and Macau have been established a Chinese Special Administrative Regions on 1 July 1997 and 20 December 1999, and ended the rule of 156 and 442 years, respectively, for British and Portuguese.

+Disappearance of Madeleine McCann

+On 3 May 2007, Madeleine McCann disappeared from a holiday apartment in Praia da Luz.